Jean Bolikango: Congo Crisis

 During the Congo Crisis that followed Congolese independence, Bolikango acted as a United States Central Intelligence Agency informant.
 Early in the crisis he accused Prime Minister Lumumba of ignoring opposition groups and deliberately stifling dissent; on 3 August he officially denounced Lumumba's policies.
 Five days later he announced that he would support the formation of a separate republic in Équateur Province.
 In return, Lumumba accused him of plotting the secession of the region.
 On 1 September Bolikango was arrested in Gemena on Lumumba's orders, ostensibly for committing secessionist activities and planning assassinations of both Lumumba and Kasa-Vubu, and brought to the capital.
 This led to demonstrations by his supporters throughout the city on the following day.
 On 5 September the Chamber of Deputies, particularly upset by Bolikango's arrest, passed a resolution demanding that all detained members of Parliament be released.
 Soon thereafter, President Kasa-Vubu dismissed Lumumba from office and replaced him with Joseph Iléo.
 Sympathetic soldiers freed Bolikango from his confinement on 6 September.
-During Iléo's brief first term from 13 September to 20 September Bolikango served as Minister of Information and Minister of Defence.
+During Iléo's brief first term from 13 to 20 September Bolikango served as Minister of Information and Minister of Defence.
 In December he attended a Francophone-African conference in Brazzaville as part of a Congolese government delegation.

 During Iléo's second term from 9 February until 1 August 1961 Bolikango held the post of Deputy Prime Minister.
 By then he felt threatened by the sudden collapse of political unity in the Congo and supported the government's efforts at re-centralisation.
 He participated in the Tananarive and Coquilhatville conferences of March and April 1961, representing Équateur and Ubangi, respectively, to seek a compromise on constitutional issues.
 Throughout June he worked alongside Cyrille Adoula and Marcel Lihau to negotiate a settlement between the central government and a rival Free Republic of the Congo in the eastern portion of the country.
 This culminated in a conference in July that resulted in the election of Adoula as Prime Minister.
 Bolikango was certain that he would also be elected as President but Kasa-Vubu retained the office.